 This morning The Chef had the luxury of not just another hot shower, but as we are hooked-up she could dry her hair with her electric hairdryer - what a treat.
 We didn't hurry to get out as all we had to do today was traipse around some Roman ruins, the final old buildings on this trip.
-Because we've been let down by the weather so often on this trip and we'd a had a rain shower during the night we decided to take our macs out with us, which meant my carrying the backpack.
+Because we've been let down by the weather so often on this trip and we'd had a rain shower during the night, we decided to take our macs out with us, which meant my carrying the backpack.
 How silly we felt as the sky cleared and we began to fry.
 I think the temperature today probably reached 30°C.

 So a bit about Merida:

 Emerita Augusta was founded as a Roman colony in 25 BC under the order of the emperor Augustas to serve as a retreat for the veteran soldiers (emeritus) of the legions V Alaudae and X Gemina.
 The city, one of the most important in Roman Hispania, was endowed with all the comforts of a large Roman city and served as capital of the Roman province of Lusitania since its founding and as the capital of the entire Diocese of Hispania during the fourth century.
 Following invasions from the Visigoths, Merida remained an important city of the Visigothic Kingdom of Hispania in the 6th century.
 In the 713, the city was conquered by the Umayyad Caliphate, and remained under Muslim rule.
 The Mozarabic people of the island rebelled repeatedly against the Caliphate authorities in the 9th century and the city began a slow decline.
 Merida became the capital of the autonomous community of Extremadura in 1983.
 The archeological site in the city has been a UNESCO World Heriage site since 1993.